TristanNguyen0/portfolio/README.md

 ## Writing a blog post

-Posts are `.tsx` files — no CMS, no markdown toolchain.
+Posts are `.tsx` files.
 Copy the template into the drafts folder:

 ```sh